 ACADEMIC CULTURE IN THE UK

-The British are known for their liberal and creative attitude, and this also reflects in their culture.
+The British are known for their liberal and creative attitude, and this is also reflected in their culture.
 The academic culture in the UK is a very interactive one – as a student studying in the UK, you are encouraged to be creative and explore new ideas.
 The point is to have fun while learning.
 In some cases, you may often be required to do your own analysis and research or work with groups for projects, after which your tutor would encourage you to share opinions and lead discussions.

 If you weren’t exposed to this method of teaching while in your previous colleges or schools, the aforementioned learning style should keep you abreast of what is expected of you as you plan to study in the UK.